raceintospace/raceintospace/doc/manual/manual.md

 * Player Name: maximum 12 characters long.
 * Country: the US on the left, USSR on the right.
 * Game Level: game difficulty level for that side (missions receive more penalties at levels 2 & 3).
-* Astronaut/Cosmonaut Selection: difficulty level for that side in administering spacepeople.</td>
+* Astronaut/Cosmonaut Selection: difficulty level for that side in managing spacepeople.</td>

 In the center are some preferences that affect both sides: